HKhademian/BinaryDatabase/Readme.md

 * at last its better to `close` the context, also `clean` context after you're done with its result

 ## Commands
+Note that all commands are **case-insensitive** you can use how case you want.
 1.  `Select(<TableName>, <cols>, <query>)`  OR `Select(<TableName>, <query>, <cols>)`
     * select some `DataRow`s from table and read their requested columns that matched in requested Query
     * you can